 In the course of his 24-year appointment as the Sherriff of Maricopa County, Arpaio had racked up a long laundry list of unconstitutional practices.
 And quite often, the Pheonix New Times would publish them.
 The publication would expose his practices of deputizing and arming citizens so that he could from his own plain clothes posse.

 It discussed the heinous physical, mental and sexual abuse that took place in the jail.
 And it also blew the whistle on the slew of wrongful deaths that occurred under Arpaio’s watch.
 But even still, the Sheriff’s reign persisted.
-And anyone who attempted to stop or discredit him was treated to a smear campaign.

 Michael Lacey and Jim Larkin know this all too well.
 They were the co-owners of Village Voice Media and the Pheonix New Times was one of its 17 publications.
 The New Times reporters were often banned from press conferences and threatened with arrests.
 But even still the publication insisted on uncovering the Sheriff’s misdeed.
 However, one article would put the publication and its owners front row center of Arpaio’s targeting.